mafeiyang/ACTINN/README.md

-# Neural Network Identifies Cell Types in scRNA-Seq
+# Automated Cell Type Identification using Neural Networks

 ## Overview
-NNICT (Neural Network Identifies Cell Types in scRNA-Seq) is a bioinformatic tool to quickly and accurately identify cell types in scRNA-Seq.
+ACTINN (Automated Cell Type Identification using Neural Networks) is a bioinformatic tool to quickly and accurately identify cell types in scRNA-Seq.
 For details, please read the paper:
 All datasets used in the paper are available here: https://drive.google.com/drive/folders/1_X3DI1zYQU6GrHJQcHytx4rJ6DUWrSuc?usp=sharing